Remojs/Learning-Typescript/README.md

 [![Learning](https://github.com/Remojs/Learning-Typescript/blob/master/media/nest-banner.png?raw=true)]()

 Welcome to my Typescript review repository, My goal is to review Nest.js and Typescript for a job position.
+I will practice with real projects, as well as with simulations that do not have a functional purpose but rather a learning purpose, to familiarize myself with how data moves between modules and how to maximize the modularization promoted by Nest, as well as to improve my performance and coding in the framework.

 ## More about the project